Wassen

-Wassen is a municipality in the canton of Uri in Switzerland.
+Wassen is a village and municipality in the canton of Uri in Switzerland.

 Geography

 As of 2006, Wassen has an area of 97 km2.
 Of this area, 12.5% is used for agricultural purposes, while 18.2% is forested.
 Of the rest of the land, 1.1% is settled (buildings or roads) and the remainder (68.1%) is non-productive (rivers, glaciers or mountains).
 In the 1993/97 land survey, 9.6% of the total land area was heavily forested, while 6.8% is covered in small trees and shrubbery.
 Of the agricultural land, 2.5% is used for orchards or vine crops and 10.1% is used for alpine pastures.
 Of the settled areas, 0.2% is covered with buildings, and 0.8% is transportation infrastructure.
 Of the unproductive areas, 0.1% is unproductive standing water (ponds or lakes), 1.2% is unproductive flowing water (rivers), 48.5% is too rocky for vegetation, and 18.3% is other unproductive land.

 It is on the Gotthard line and the rail line makes a double loop near Wassen to help the trains deal with the climb.
 The Susten Pass connects Wassen with Innertkirchen.